 Sometimes the hardest part about handling your child’s anger issues is staying calm yourself.
-Giving her tools to recognize and manage her anger, however, can give you both more control over situations.
-Here are some strategies to try before, during and after an angry outburst.
+Giving your child the tools to recognize and manage anger can give both of you more control over situations.
+Here are some strategies to try before, during, and after an angry outburst.

 Notice the triggers.
 Does your child have a shorter fuse at a certain time of day, or after a certain activity?
-Observe her behavior and take notes.
-Knowing what sets her off can help you anticipate problems and talk it over with her in advance.
-She could be hungry or tired, for instance.
-Helping her to recognize these basic needs is an important first step.
+Knowing what sets your child off can help you anticipate problems and talk it over in advance.
+Triggers could be as simple as being hungry or tired, for instance.
+Helping to recognize these basic needs is an important first step.

 Show empathy to build empathy.
-Showing your child that you understand her can help her get better at considering your point of view.
+What goes around comes around.
+Showing that you understand your child can help your child try to better understand you, too.
 You can say something like, “You’re not a morning person, and you can be grouchy when you wake up.
 I can see you’re feeling frustrated.
 Let’s talk about this after you’ve had some breakfast.”

 Don’t engage.
-When your child is acting out in anger, try not to show any interest.
-As long as she’s safe, you can say, “This situation is getting out of control.
+When your child acts out in anger, try not to show any interest.
+As long as everyone is safe, you can say, “This situation is getting out of control.
 Let’s calm things down by going into separate rooms.
 We can get back together again in a few minutes.”
-This can stop her anger (and yours) from escalating.
-It also gives her a way to save face and start again without the anger.
+This can stop your child’s anger (and yours) from escalating.
+It also gives your child a way to save face and start again without the anger.

 Talk about angry episodes later on.
-Some kids with ADHD can have a hard time being reflective in the moment.
-It can help to give your child some time to think about what happened before you talk about it.
+Some kids with ADHD have a hard time being reflective in the moment.
+It helps to give your child some time to think about what happened before you talk about it.

 Helping kids with ADHD understand and manage anger doesn’t just make a difference in home life.
 It can also boost kids’ self-esteem and help them build better relationships.